5 Written questions

 - Alexander Fleming

-- something that actually gets rid of a disease-causing organism or the disease itself.
+- a something that actually gets rid of a disease-causing organism or the disease itself.

 - A weakened or dead form of a disease-causing organism.
 It gives your immune system a chance to learn the characteristics of the disease-causing organism, so that way, your WBC's will recognize the organism when you're exposed to it.

 - a situation in which a particular disease is affecting large numbers of people and is spreading rapidly from person to person.

 5 True/False questions

 Louis Pasteur → developed pasteurization, a system in which milk and other foods are heated in order to kill bacteria, 1800s.